Donglegon: USB Hexpansion host

 Welcome to Donglegon.
 You can do anything with Donglegon.
 Well.
 Almost**.

 Status: concept.
-Test board designed, but not started on software.
+Board designed and partially assembled, but not started on software.

 * Insert hexpansions into your high-value devices at your own risk.